-With the right lenders, it's still possible to buy a home with a low deposit
+With the right lenders, it's still possible to buy a home with a small deposit

 There are some lenders out there willing to accept applications from people who only have a small deposit saved.
 This is great news for first home buyers, but also for those on a tight budget who can't manage to save the huge deposit amounts some banks want to see.